spetrescu84/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-macos-sign-up.md

 ## Collect user attributes during sign-up

 Whether you sign up a user using email one-time passcode or username (email) and password, you can collect user attributes before a user's account is created.
-The `signUp(username:attributes:delegate)` method, accepts attributes as a parameter.
+The `signUp(parameters:delegate)` method can be called using a `MSALNativeAuthSignUpParameters` which has an attributes property.

 1. To collect user attributes, use the following code snippet: